RyanChristian4427/tempest_depr/packages/api/README.md

 ```
 Rust nightly
 Cargo
-Docker - optional
+Docker/Compose - optional
-Diesel-cli - necessary only if Docker is not used
+Diesel-cli and PostgreSQL - necessary only if Docker is not used
 ```

 ### Running